Yaahmeed/odd-duck/README.md

+# Author

+Yaz Ahmed

-# odd-duck
+## odd-duck

 ## Resources

-Worked witt Brennan Malone with CSS styling.
+Worked with Brennan Malone and Class Demo with CSS styling.